 Uses for Lamb’s Ear

-Lamb’s ear has an incredible multipurpose because of it’s very soft and tender leaves.
+Lamb’s ear has an incredible multipurpose because of its very soft and tender leaves.
 People often use it as a temporary band-aid or wound dressing if nothing else is available at the time.
-The more common use for lamb’s ear today is for it’s treatment for wasp and beestings, helping reduce the swelling as well as pain.
-For those that love the outdoors and hiking often find it a helpful thing to wipe with if you forgot to bring your own toilet-paper.
+The more common use for lamb’s ear today is for its treatment for wasp and beestings, helping reduce swelling as well as pain.
+Those that love the outdoors and hiking often find it a helpful thing to wipe with if you forgot to bring your own toilet paper.

 History of Lamb’s Ear

 This plant was originally found in the Middle East in either Turkey or Iran.
-It’s known be apart of the Lamiaceae family, which makes it related to mint.
+It’s known be a part of the Lamiaceae family, which makes it related to mint.
 The plant was given its name because the leaves look and feel just as if they were an actual lamb’s ear.
-The soft and wool-like texture of the leaf has provided people a primitive source of toilet-paper, wound dressings, and sometimes brewed in tea.
+The soft and wool-like texture of the leaf has provided people with a primitive source of toilet paper, wound dressings, and sometimes brewed in tea.
 One of nature’s many dependable plants when you’re all out of options for something to heal a cut or go to the bathroom.